Khmelnytsky pogroms: Outbreak of the Uprising

 In September the noble armies suffered a heavy defeat in the Battle of Pyliavtsi, leaving no significant force to counter Khmelnytsky until Warsaw itself.
 Khmelnytsky advanced toward Lviv and Zamość.
 In Lviv, the city's residents were offered the opportunity to expel the Jews in return for lifting the siege, but they refused.
 As in all other cities, the Jews took part in its defense.
 At the end of November, fearing a prolonged battle in the winter and after the new Polish-Lithuanian king offered him extensive concessions, Khmelnytsky retreated to Kiev.

 The fighting resumed at the end of May 1649 and continued intermittently for years to come.
 Large-scale killings were carried out against the Ukrainian Jews and the parts of Belarus that fell into the hands of the rebels.
-The number of people who converted to Christianity, which many of them kept their new religion even after the conquest of their homes by the crown's faithful soldiers, was large enough that on 2 May 1650, King Jan Kazimierz issued a special order that allowed all those who wished it to return to Judaism.
+The number of people who converted to Christianity was large enough that on 2 May 1650, King Jan Kazimierz issued a special order that allowed all those who wished it to return to Judaism.
+Still, amidst this chaos, many of them kept their new religion even after the plunder of their homes by the crown's faithful soldiers.

 Many were captured by the Tatars.
 Among the Jews, it was thought that the Tatars were interested in any Jew in order to sell them in slavery markets.
 However, they often wanted only slaves who would provide a worthwhile price.
 These included young women, men of working age and children.
 There were cases in which the Ruthenian masses rejected the attempts to sell them slaves who were not included among these classifications.
 It was also reported that the elderly and other non-wanted slaves were separated from the captured prisoners and burned alive so that they would not burden the caravans.

 However, the Tatars did not take part in the massacres at Tulchyn and Nemyriv; these were the work of Kryvonis.
 The Cossacks themselves did not take slaves but killed those who fell into their hands.
 The Jewish communities joined forces in the efforts to redeem the Jewish slaves, which were located mainly in the large market in Constantinople.
 Large donations were made throughout the Jewish world: a special tax was imposed by the Council of Four Lands in areas not affected by the revolt, the Karaites in the Ottoman capital raised donations, and the main help came from a slavery-redeeming company in Venice whose emissaries came as far as Hamburg and Amsterdam to request charity.
 With these funds and its official delegate, the community of Constantinople redeemed 1,500 people by July 1651, in exchange for a total amount of 150,000 Spanish reals.
 The stream then decreased and in total there were 2,000 redeemed people in 1648, some in distant markets such as Persia and Algiers.